 - UNICEF rights to continue to be embedded and strong links to the curriculum; children talking about their rights more confidently.
-Children know some articles and the ABCDE of rights. - A wider range of information books, supporting children to become more independent in leading their own learning. - Develop I.C.T. linking throughout the whole curriculum. - Peer on peer interactions- including encouraging problem solving amongst children. - Develop children's confidence in talking about primary school. - Develop children's sustained shared interest in a project work

-Children at Jakeman learn the importance of dignity and tolerance in carefully planned activities.
-They are given lots of opportunities to practice tolerance and to challenge stereotypes.
-For example, through sharing stories that reflect and value the diversity of children's experiences and providing resources and activities that challenge gender, cultural and racial stereotyping.
+Children confident to knowing some articles and the ABCDE of rights. - A wider range of information books, so children become more independent in leading their own learning. - Develop I.C.T. linking to the whole curriculum. - Peer on peer interactions- including encouraging problem solving amongst children. - Develop children's confidence in talking about primary school. - Develop children's sustained shared interest in a project work children at Jakeman learn the importance of dignity and tolerance in carefully planned activities, they are given lots of opportunities to practice tolerance and to challenge stereotypes.
+For example, through sharing stories that reflect and value the diversity of children's experiences and providing resources and activities that challenge gender, cultural and racial stereotyping yours to take.